particle-iot/docs/src/content/reference/device-os/firmware.md

 Ledger names consist only of lowercase alphanumeric and dash, up to 32 characters, and are unique across all scopes.

 ### set() [Ledger class]

 Sets a value in the ledger.
-This call is asychronous and the ledger
+This call is asychronous.

 ```cpp
 // PROTOTYPE